 Tipsoo Lake sits in a beautiful meadow.
 You may be lucky enough to spot a black-tailed deer or a hoary marmot, but it is more likely that you’ll see a chipmunk or one of the many ground squirrels in Mount Rainier National Park.
 The lake is beautiful, and on a clear day, you can take some really nice reflection pictures as well.

 This hike is an easy way to spend a half an hour in a different section of the park, so be sure to give it a try!
-Add Tipsoo Lake in Mount Rainer to your list.
+Add Tipsoo Lake in Mount Rainier to your list.
 This is also the beginning of the Naches Peak Loop trail, which we had planned to do, but it was rainy.
 Naches Peak is 3.5 miles roundtrip and moderate.
 Read more on the National Park site about this trail.
-If you are looking for other ideas in Mount Rainer, check out our family guide on this National Park.
+If you are looking for other ideas in Mount Rainier, check out our family guide on this National Park.